em-yu/blender-scripts-demo/geodesic_distance_ui/readme.md

 This example is intended to showcase:
 * Using external libraries installed via `pip` (here [potpourri3d](https://github.com/nmwsharp/potpourri3d))
-* Multi-file add-on development and release
+* Multi-file add-on development and release (this is simulated by having a separated `geodesic_project` subfolder that contains the logic to compute geodesic distances)

 For the multi-file add-on part, I based this on this very helpful and detailed blog post: [Creating multifile add-on for Blender](https://b3d.interplanety.org/en/creating-multifile-add-on-for-blender/).
 This solution has not been super thoroughly tested, but it seems to work for this simple example.
-The main feature of this implementation is that the add-on development is simplified:
+The main feature of this proposed implementation is that the add-on development is simplified:
 * No need to rezip everything and Install in Blender, simply run `debug_script.py` script from Blender text editor
 * Upon running this script, imported module `geodesic_project` is also reloaded, so changes to the code there will be taken into account